anshulchahar/SonneAI/TERMS_AND_CONDITIONS.md

-# Terms and Conditions for SonneAI

-**Effective Date:** [Insert Date]
-**Last Updated:** [Insert Date]

-Welcome to SonneAI ("we," "our," or "us").
-By accessing or using our website and services, you ("user" or "you") agree to comply with and be bound by the following Terms and Conditions.
+Welcome to SonneAI.
+By accessing or using our website and services, you agree to comply with and be bound by the following Terms and Conditions.
 Please read these terms carefully before using SonneAI.

 ## 1. Acceptance of Terms
-By accessing or using SonneAI, you confirm that you have read, understood, and agree to be bound by these Terms and Conditions and our [Privacy Policy].
+By accessing or using SonneAI, you confirm that you have read, understood, and agree to be bound by these Terms and Conditions and our Privacy Policy.

-If you do not agree to these terms, you must not use the service.

 ## 2. Description of Service
-SonneAI is a web-based platform that allows users to upload documents for automated AI-driven analysis and interpretation using advanced language models (including Google's Gemini API).
+SonneAI is a web-based platform that uses advanced AI to analyze your documents, extract key information, and provide actionable insights.
+Simply upload your document, and our system will process it automatically using state-of-the-art language models.
 Features include:

 - Document upload and AI-powered content analysis
 - Visualization of analysis results
-- Secure Google OAuth 2.0 login
-- Retrieval-Augmented Generation (RAG)-based chatbot (in development)
+- Retrieval-Augmented Generation (RAG)-based chatbot
+- Ability to revisit uploaded documents and their analysis results

+SonneAI currently supports the analysis of PDF documents.
+We are actively working on expanding support to other formats such as DOCX, TXT, and more in the future.

 ## 3. User Accounts and Authentication
 You must authenticate using Google Sign-In via OAuth 2.0 to access SonneAI services.
 You agree to: